Work Related Road Risk

 Since 1 January 2017, we have been turning vehicles away from our sites if they do not meet these standards.

-Vehicles over 3.5 tonnes must be fitted with specified safety features equipment including, but not limited to:
+Vehicles over 3.5 tonnes must be fitted with safety features consistent with the FORS Silver standard.

 By complying with WRRR, you will: